maanitgoyal/trains-controller/blog.md

 I just found out that I missed checking for circular routes in simulate function.
 I have added that now.
 I also forgot to increment and decrement the current amount of trains, I have done that now.
 Used ternary operator to use cur index which will help in that.
 Now for task bii, i am figuring out how to check for loads and passengers.
 Probably have to make few classes.
 I have created Passenger.java and Cargo.java for storing passenger and cargo info.
 I feel like i need to find station in lot of classes so I am gonna make a helper file for that.

+Day 2 - 27-09-2025
+For task bii, i need several functions for different conditions.
+I need functions for:

+i - Function to decrease the train load when cargo and passengers disembark ii - Function to increase the train load.
+For this i also need a function to see if the train has the destination station in its route.

+I have created two classes for passenger and cargo.
+But I need to change it to Load.java.
+I am figuring out how to add all this stuff in simulate() function.
+In the meantime, i have added some functions in train.java and station.java.
+I have made a function in Helper.java to simulate the embark criteria of the load and now i'll figure out disembark.
+I have done that as well.
+So with this, my main functionality is done and now i need to add LoadInfoResponses to both Train.java and Station.java.
+I am almost there just need to figure out how i am gonna add the cargo to the train for the first ever simulate because my program is not taking that into account.